419Labs/starknet-ecosystem.com/docs/update-project.md

 create a dedicated Pull Request following this title: "🎨 Updating AwesomeProjectName"

 As soon as your PR is merged an automatic deployment will be started.
-Don't hesitate to joing and ping on the community Telegram group: https://t.me/starknet_ecosystem
+Don't hesitate to join and ping on the community Telegram group: https://t.me/starknet_ecosystem